 When on someone else’s property, your security should be a top priority.
 There shouldn’t be any concerns of being assaulted or attacked in a stairwell, a parking lot, or any other public place.
-If a business or establishment fails to provide adequate security that led you or a loved one to suffer a violent crime or an assault, contact the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP.
+If a business or establishment fails to provide adequate security that led you or a loved one to suffer a violent crime or an assault, contact the law firm of Koonz McKenney Johnson & DePaolis LLP.
 We have extensive experience recovering compensation on behalf of injured victims and can help you.

-For more information on the types of personal injury cases our firm takes, visit our Washington, D.C. personal injury practice area page to learn more.
+For more information on the types of negligent security and personal injury cases our firm takes, visit our Washington, D.C. personal injury practice area page to learn more.

 Some of the most common reasons why assaults or attacks occur due to negligent security are: